ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Encasulate your screensaver code in a namespace `screensaver` so that the only code that is outside is the main program loop, which calls functions exported by the namespace.
+1. `[<lernact-prac>]`Encapsulate your screensaver code in a namespace `screensaver` so that the only code that is outside is the main program loop, which calls functions exported by the namespace.
 In particular:

-   _So, if I understand correctly, we can only use one file, so copy all of the subsequent functions and classes into this namespace.
-Then, call the functions from outside of the namespace?_

    1. The function `coding()` should be exported.
    2. The function `rain()` should be exported.
    3. The function `freqBars()` should be exported.